nuxeo/nuxeo-compatible-one/deliverables/nuxeo-requirements.md

 Traditional approaches for managing multi-tenant is to change the application so you have business rules to tell the software how to use shared the hardware resources between clients.

-This approach has several drawbacks in our case :
+This approach has several drawbacks in our case:

  - Making multi-tenant aware all software component is hard job